Rudresh-scmmax/Apollo-DB-ETL/DATABASE_CHANGES_GUIDE.md

 **Location:** `etl/schema.py`

 **What to update:**
-- Usually no changes needed - it reads from `Create-APOLLO-SQL.sql`
+- Usually no changes needed - it reads from `etl/models.py`
 - If you change the schema file path or validation logic, update here

 ---